BookingSync/channel-api-docs/content/guides/rentals-synchronization.md

 ## Understanding availabilities

-The regular availability object looks like:
+The regular availability object consists of a map field, which contains statuses for the next 1096 days starting from the `start-date`.
+A status of '0' indicates availability, while '1' indicates unavailability.

 ~~~ruby
 {